Facts and figures

 Student housing | 5 |

-The commercial department is made up of financial and rental accounting, the administration of daycare and student union fees, controlling and purchasing.
-Its tasks include recording and booking all business transactions, carrying out tax returns, preparing monthly and annual financial statements, loan administration and much more.
-Controlling prepares reports, accompanies the construction of new student halls of residence and supports the management in its strategic and operational decisions.
-The purchasing department is responsible for the procurement of food and non-food items for the entire Studentenwerk SH.
-In addition, the Service Point of Mensa I, the central contact point for students in Kiel, is affiliated with the department.
+The commercial department consists of financial and rental accounting, the administration of daycare centre and student union fees, controlling and purchasing.
+Its tasks include recording and posting all business transactions, preparing tax returns, preparing monthly and annual financial statements, loan management and much more.
+Controlling prepares reports, supervises the construction of new student residences and supports the management in its strategic and operational decisions.
+Purchasing is responsible for the procurement of food and non-food items for the entire Studentenwerk SH.
+In addition, the Service Point of Mensa I, the central contact point for students in Kiel, is affiliated to the department.

 Figures